-Owner Financing, Dodd-Frank and the SAFE Act… If you are selling properties to owner occupants and doing selling financing, you ought to be aware of some comprehensive new regulations that have been in effect for a few years, and a real zinger that goes into effect on January 10, 2014.
+Owner Financing, Dodd-Frank and the SAFE Act… If you are selling properties to owner-occupants and doing selling financing, you ought to be aware of some comprehensive new regulations that have been in effect for a few years, and a real zinger that went into effect on January 10, 2014.

 Enter two corrupt, knucklehead politicians named Dodd and Frank.
 They managed to pass the Dodd-Frank regulations that go into effect January 10, 2014.
 This one is a bit more complex and difficult to deal with, largely because it is confusing and has regulations that have yet to be clarified.